-Seventeen subjects were excluded for giving extremely short descriptions or uploading low-quality audio files, leaving 303 subjects with analyzable data.
-From these subjects, 3,599 audio clips were successfully uploaded to the server (indicating a rate of successful uploading of 99.0%).
-Of these files, 185 (5.1%) could be processed as input but not transcribed; finally, another 169 (4.7%) files were excluded for being only one word long.
-This left 3,245 audio files included in our final analysis (90.2% of all uploaded files), resulting in approximately 27 unique description clips for each of the 120 animations.
-The average duration of these included speech files was 11 s (minimum = 2, maximum = 58, SD = 6), and the average description length was 22 words (minimum = 2, maximum = 97, SD = 13).
+17 subjects were excluded for giving extremely short descriptions or uploading lowquality audio files, leaving 303 subjects with analyzable data.
+From these subjects, 3599 audio clips were successfully uploaded to the server (indicating a rate of successful uploading of 99.0%).
+Of these files, 185 (5.1%) could be processed as input but not transcribed; finally, another 169 (4.7%) of files were excluded for being only one word long.
+This left 3245 audio files included in our final analysis (90.2% of all uploaded files), resulting in approximately 27 unique description clips for each of the 120 animations.
+The average duration of these included speech files was 11 seconds (MIN=2, MAX=58, SD=6), and the average description length was 22 words (MIN=2, MAX=97, SD=13).

 Given the demands on memory, one might have expected descriptions of these stimuli to simply plateau (e.g., once a subject's memory capacity was reached), rather than dip downward past a certain point.
-However, the same striking inverted-U-shaped relationship emerged again here in Experiment 3, with a clear and gradual drop-off in description length from moderate complexity to high complexity.
-Once again, a second-degree polynomial model, $R^2 = 0.17$, F(2, 117) = 11.76, $p < 2.22 \times 10^{-5}$, revealed an inverted-U-shaped relationship between the complexity of moving paths and the number of words used to describe them, with the squared-complexity term being significantly negative (b = -3.13, 95% CI [-4.79, -1.46], t = -3.70, $p < 3.27 \times 10^{-4}$).
-As in previous experiments, this term was also significant in a mixed-effects model (b = -28.47, [-45.73, -11.22], t = -3.23, p = .0016).8 Thus, even with dynamic stimuli, subjects' verbal descriptions showed a Goldilocks-like pattern.
+However, the same striking inverted-Ushaped relationship emerged again here in Experiment 3, with a clear and gradual drop-off in description length from moderate complexity to high complexity.
+Once again, a 2nd-degree-polynomial model ( $R^2 = 0.17$ , F(2, 117) = 11.76, p < $2.22 \times 10^{-5}$ ) revealed an inverted-U-shaped relationship between the complexity of moving paths and the number of words used to describe them, with the squared-complexity term being significantly negative (b = -3.13, 95% CI = [-4.79, -1.46], t = -3.70, $p < 3.27 \times 10^{-4}$ ).
+As in previous experiments, this term was also significant in a mixed-effects effect model (b = -28.47, 95% CI = [-45.73, -11.22], t = -3.23, p = 0.0016).\\ Thus, even with dynamic stimuli, subjects' verbal descriptions showed a "Goldilocks"-like pattern.

-Semantic Analyses
+6 Semantic Analyses

 The experiments reported here revealed an inverted-U-shaped relationship between the objective complexity of a stimulus and the length of the verbal description that subjects generated to represent this stimulus.
-We have interpreted this pattern along the lines of the programming example from Figure 2-a sense that overly complex objects are represented in the mind as having a more "random" or "patternless" underlying explanation.
-Is there any evidence for this interpretation beyond the number of words themselves?
-To further understand the relationship between verbal descriptions and stimulus complexity, we analyzed the content of the words spoken in two follow-up exploratory analyses: One analysis (reported below) explored the number of random words that subjects used.
-The other analysis (reported in online Supplemental Materials S1) examined the frequencies of the words used in subjects' descriptions.
+We have interpreted this pattern along the lines of the "programming" example from Figure 2 - a sense that overly complex objects are represented in the mind as having a more "random" or "patternless" underlying explanation.
+Is there any evidence for this interpretation, beyond the number of words themselves?
+To further understand the relationship between verbal descriptions and stimulus complexity, we analyzed the content of the words spoken, in two follow-up exploratory analyses: One analysis (reported below) explores the number of "random" words that subjects used.
+The other analysis (reported in Supplementary Material S1) examines the frequencies of the words used in subjects' descriptions.